bfrolle/ReLight/README.md

 ## Usage

-Press `Tab`, search for the **`piRelight`** node and the node to your node graph.
+Press `Tab`, search for the **`piRelight`** node and add the node to your node graph.
 The node itself is a `Group` node.
 The tool scans for light categories within existing layers.
 All layers with a
 - `Light`
 - `light`
 - or `LIGHT`